-39. ESR Auxiliary Load Max Expected Value
+39. ESR Auxiliary Load Max Expected Value:

 The maximum of load value that the resource entity expects the ESR auxiliary load to draw while the ESR is charging.

-40. WSL Calculation Location: Meter or Data Aggregation
+40. WSL Calculation Location: Meter or Data Aggregation:

 Indicate if the wholesale storage load value will be calculated in the EPS meter or if it will be performed in the ERCOT Data Aggregation system.
-If the WSL will be calculated in the meter, include supporting documents showing how the calculations will be performed in compliance with Protocol 11.1.6(3)(a) and SMOG 4.1(1)(d).
-Supporting documents should be listed in box D48 “Additional Comments\Documents”.
+If the WSL will be calculated in the meter, include supporting documents showing how the calculations will be performed in compliance with paragraph (3)(a) of Protocol Section 11.1.6,ERCOT-Polled Settlement Meter Netting, and paragraph (1)(c) of Section 4.1, Standard IDR Channel Assignments.
+Supporting documents should be listed in box D49 “Additional Comments\Documents”.

-41. Confirmation that ESR Auxiliary Load Cannot be Separately Metered
+41. Confirmation that ESR Auxiliary Load Cannot be Separately Metered:

-Documentation describing the reason that the auxiliary load meets the requirement of Protocol 10.2.4(1) and cannot be separately metered and must be calculated.
+Documentation describing the reason that the auxiliary load meets the requirement of paragraph (1) of Protocol Section10.2.4, Resource Entity Calculation and Telemetry of ESR Auxiliary Load Values, and cannot be separately metered and must be calculated.
 This shall include a one-line drawing that includes facility details necessary to understand the calculation and data flow.

-42. Load calculation Equipment and Methodology
+42. Load calculation Equipment and Methodology:

 A description of the equipment and method used to determine the auxiliary load value and telemeter the auxiliary load value to the appropriate EPS meter shall be provided.
 This description shall include how the calculated auxiliary load will always be equal to or greater than the true auxiliary load, the equipment used in determining the auxiliary load calculation, and the accuracy of equipment used.
 If a zero load value will be telemetered while the ESR is discharging, the methodology for determining when zero will be telemetered must be included in the description.

-43. Description of performed or planned testing to support accuracy
+43. Description of performed or planned testing to support accuracy:

 A description of the anticipated annual certification process, and any laboratory or field testing that has already been performed.
 Documentation will describe what actions have been taken and will be taken on an ongoing basis, to ensure that the overall initial correction factor applied to the calculated auxiliary AC load of each battery system component will not understate the load value reported via site telemetry.
 This includes confirmation by the Texas Professional Engineer that laboratory testing and/or field testing has been or will be conducted on the specified sensor models used at the site, to establish the long-term accuracy of the sensor as a result of long-term degradation which may occur naturally in the field.
 Such documentation may reference utilization of sensor OEM test data, sensor OEM specifications, and/or analysis of the materials and design of the sensor.
 It may also include the results of accelerated life cycling conducted to represent the intended life of the deployed system on the sensor suite, a proposal to remove a sample of sensors to test their accuracy using NIST-traceable test equipment under anticipated field conditions, or, other actions required by a Texas Professional Engineer.

-44. Provided By
+44. Provided By:

 Name of the Resource Entity representative that is providing the supporting documents.
 This may be multiple contacts.

-45. Date Provided
+45. Date Provided:

 Date the Resource Entity contact in D45 provided the supporting documents.

-46. Contact Email Address(es)
+46. Contact Email Address(es):

 Contact email address for the Resource Entity representative(s) listed in D44.

-47. Contact Phone Number(s)
+47. Contact Phone Number(s):

 Contact phone number(s) for the Resource Entity representative(s) listed in D44.

-48. Additional Comments\Documents
+48. Additional Comments\Documents:

 Provide any clarifying comments or names of additional supporting documents.